MaBoCode/PasswordManager/README.md

 # Command-line based Password Manager

 You can:
-  Generate a new password:
+⋅⋅⋅Generate a new password:
-    Your new password will be by default 16 characters long and will include digits, letters (lowercase and uppercase), and symbols for maximum safety.
+⋅⋅⋅⋅⋅⋅Your new password will be by default 16 characters long and will include digits, letters (lowercase and uppercase), and symbols for maximum safety.
-    Your password is carefully encrypted using AES-GCM encryption Your password is saved locally
+⋅⋅⋅⋅⋅⋅Your password is carefully encrypted using AES-GCM encryption ⋅⋅⋅⋅⋅⋅Your password is saved locally
-  Save a password you already had with the corresponding email and website name Change your password and/or email for a specific website Delete your password for a particular website
-  View the password and email for a website
+⋅⋅⋅Save a password you already had with the corresponding email and website name ⋅⋅⋅Change your password and/or email for a specific website ⋅⋅⋅Delete your password for a particular website ⋅⋅⋅View the password and email for a website

 ## Table of contents
 * [Technologies](#technologies)